n00btube/sm-energy-sizing/README.md

 The HUD routine then sees “energy differs from the mirror,” and updates the display.

 Samus still gets the capacity increase, but that’s it.
 No free energy.

+This hex tweak can now be incorporated in the patch generator’s output, too.

 # Patches